Category: Planning & Logistics

 Just Released – A Brand New Edition Of The Best Adventure Cycle Tour Planning Guide On The Planet

 The very first edition of Trailblazer’s Adventure Cycle-Touring Handbook, compiled by veteran bicycle traveller Stephen Lord, didn’t just help me plan my first big journey; it actually inspired that ride’s very conception.
 I can barely believe that that guide has just seen the publication of its third edition.
 Have I really been doing this for that many years?!
-Now […] Continue reading →
+Now with Neil and Harriet Pike (of Pikes On Bikes fame) at the helm, the new edition has been totally revised and updated in light of the changing nature of what’s possible on a bicycle, given a map of the world and a limitless imagination.
+It’s still… Continue reading →

 -